azurelab/Azufier_iOS/README.md

 #Content
 1. azufier_ios_template
- - This is a template of Azufier for those who want to create more awesome project.It helps you know the SDK more quicker
+ - This is a template of Azufier for those who want to create more awesome project.
+It helps you know the SDK more quicker!
 2. SDK
  - Files that needed when using SDK